matthew-andrews/ft-style-offline-web-app-part-4/README.md

 }
 ```

-This code should look very similar to its corresponding Javascript file in **/sources/articles/articlescontroller.js**.
+This code should look very similar to the corresponding Javascript file in **/sources/articles/articlescontroller.js**.

 ### /server/templates.php